code42/code42cli/README.md

 c42sec profile set -s https://example.authority.com -u security.admin@example.com -p
 ```

 `-p` will prompt for your password securely.
+If your username does not have a password stored, you will be prompted anyway.

 To ignore SSL errors, do: